datavis-tech/reactive-model/README.md

 The reactive function callback is invoked with the values of input properties during a [digest](#digest).

 After invocation of `react`, the reactive function callback is invoked in the next digest if all of its input properties are defined.
 If not all of its input properties are defined, then it will not be invoked in the next digest.
-When any input properties change, then the reactive function callback will be invoked in the next digest after the change.
+When any input properties change, the reactive function callback will be invoked in the next digest after the change.

-The return value from the callback is assigned to the output property during a digest, which may be used as an input property to another reactive function.
-For example, here is a collection of two reactive functions that assign `b = a +1` and `c = b + 1`.
-In this example, if `a` is assigned to the value 1 and a digest occurs, the value of `c` after the digest will be 3.
+The return value from the callback is assigned to the output property during a digest, which may be used as an input property to other reactive functions.

+Here's an example that assign `b = a + 1` and `c = b + 1`:

 ```javascript
 function increment(x){